offinliu/melfa_ros2_masterclass_2024/README.md

 This repository was used for the Masterclass conducted at [ROS Industrial Asia Pacific Summit 2024](https://rosindustrial.org/events/2024/2/1/ros-industrial-consortium-asia-pacific-annual-summit-2024).

-MELSOFT is a collection of Mitsubishi Electric engineering softwares that augment our state of art indutrial hardware products to power industry leading automation solutions.
+MELSOFT is a collection of Mitsubishi Electric engineering softwares that augment our state of art industrial hardware products to power industry leading automation solutions.
 - [Learn more about MELSOFT](https://www.mitsubishielectric.com/fa/products/index.html#section_software)

 ### __MELSOFT RT Toolbox3 (Robot)__